Frequently Asked Questions

 - The initial assessment determines the client’s suitability for the programme.
 This is conducted prior to booking the programme.

-- The basic Programme is 30 hours, this can be over five days from 9:00am – 4:00pm but is often done over a slightly longer period of time with shorter days.
-It is paced to suit the individual usually with a one-hour lunch break and frequent short breaks throughout the day.
+- The basic Programme is 30 hours, this can be over five days but is often done over a slightly longer period of time with shorter days.
+It is paced to suit the individual with a lunch break and frequent short breaks throughout the day.

 - The client works one-on-one with the facilitator.